 Rockaway Recycling/RRcats.com is a private company, but we DO buy from the public in the USA.
 We have been buying scrap metal nationwide, including catalytic converters.

 Yes, we are headquartered in New Jersey, however, we have provided National Scrap Services, including buying scrap catalytic converters, including Alaska and Hawaii.

 What times do you answer quotes?

-Our quoting hours are on Monday-Friday from 8am-4pm.
+Our quoting hours are on Monday-Friday from 8am-4pm EST and Saturdays from 7am-3pm.
 With many requests, please allow at least one hour for our team to get your quote to you.
 If you request a quote over the weekend, please allow us the time to respond to your request first thing on Monday morning.

 We have many different customers that are contacting us related to catalytic converter quotes, so being able to give them consistent and reliable times/days to quote their material helps the entire process for everyone.